M9CHKO/bedrock-protocol-cpp/docs/RELAY.md

 relay.listen();
 ```

 `createRelayServer` currently requires the downstream listener version and upstream client version to match.
-This keeps packet ids, compression shape, encryption, and schema encoding consistent while the full JS relay runtime is being ported.
+This keeps packet ids, compression shape, encryption, and schema encoding consistent while the full.

 ## Packet Directions

-Use the same direction names as JavaScript relay:
+Use the same direction names as cpp relay:

 ```cpp
 relay.on("serverbound", [](bedrock::BedrockRelayPacketEvent& event) {